Category Archives: 1962 Films

 Grade: A

 He uses scare tactics to incorporate fear into the gullible parents and romantically sets his sights on the local librarian, Marian (Jones).
-Marian, who is distrustful of men, slowly falls in love with Harold, as his plotting eventually is discovered resulting in a witch hunt.
+Marian, distrustful of men, slowly falls in love with Harold, as his plotting eventually is discovered resulting in a witch hunt.

 Impossible not to hum along with or tap one’s foot to, the songs stick in the viewer’s heads for days after watching the addictive production.